How to calculate your break-even point

-Before you can work this out you need to determine your start-up costs and monthly running costs, taking into account any fixed costs, such as repayments on loans, salaries, etc, as well as variable costs (costs which will vary depending on how much you sell, such as manufacturing costs, freelance costs, etc).
+Before you can calculate your break-even point you need to determine your start-up costs and monthly running costs, taking into account any fixed costs, such as repayments on loans, salaries, etc. as well as variable costs (costs which will vary depending on how much you sell, such as manufacturing costs, freelance costs, etc).

 You then need to build in your projections of how many products you will sell, or how much demand you will have for your service, per month.